 The first tranche of 750,000 shares issued of the Company's common stock is accounted for as permanent equity in accordance with ASC 815-40, and no subsequent remeasurement is required as long as the shares continue to be classified in equity.
 The shares of the Company's common stock contingently issuable under the second and third tranches, up to an additional 2.5 million shares of the Company's common stock are classified as a liability, similar to the accounting for written equity options, which requires an initial measurement of the liability at fair value with subsequent remeasurements to fair value at each reporting date and changes in the fair value recognized in the condensed consolidated statement of operations.
-As of March 28, 2022, the fair value of the Merger Earnout Shares for the second and third tranches was approximately \$4.7 million, which is presented in the condensed consolidated balance sheet as of March 31, 2022 as a long-term liability.
+As of March 28, 2022, the fair value of the Merger Earnout Shares for the second and third tranches was approximately \$4.7 million.
 The Company utilized a Monte Carlo simulation to determine the fair value of the liability, which included the following significant assumptions: the expected probability and timing of achievement of milestone events.
+As of June 30, 2022, the fair value of the Merger Earnout Shares was \$13,000, resulting in a gain on the fair value remeasurement of the earnout consideration totaling \$4,671,000, which was recorded in other income (expense) within the condensed consolidated statements of operations.